Pablo González Yagüe

-Pablo González Yagüe (born Pavel Alekseyevich Rubtsov; Павел Алексеевич Рубцов; born 28 April 1982) is a Russian–Spanish journalist and a GRU operative.
+Pablo González Yagüe (born Pavel Alekseyevich Rubtsov; Павел Алексеевич Рубцов; born 28 April 1982) is a Russian–Spanish journalist and an alleged GRU operative.

 On 27 February 2022, González was arrested by Polish authorities near the border with Ukraine, and was later accused of being a Russian spy and a GRU agent.
 After being held in pre-trial detention for 886 days, González was released in a prisoner exchange on 1 August 2024.
 He was welcomed by Vladimir Putin on his arrival to Vnukovo International Airport the same day.

 Biography

 Pavel Alekseyevich Rubtsov was born on 28 April 1982 in Moscow, Soviet Union.
 He is the son of Alexey Eugenievich Rubtsov (born 1958) and María Elena González, who married in 1980.
 However, their marriage fell apart and they divorced in 1991.
 Alexey Rubtsov is a Russian scientist and has served as a manager of the RBC Group since 1999.
 According to journalist Irina Borogan, Alexey has worked for the Russian intelligence guising himself as a journalist.

 Rubtsov's maternal grandfather, Andrés González Yagüe, was born in 1929 in Biscay, Spain.
 In 1937, he was among the 1,500 Basque children who were evacuated to the Soviet Union by the Republican government during the Spanish Civil War.
 He worked at a ZiL automobile factory and married a Russian woman named Galina, with whom he had two children, including Elena.
 He was a member of the CPSU from 1963 to 1970 and returned to Spain in 1991.

 He lived in the Soviet Union until the age of nine, when his mother divorced his father and took her son with her to the Basque Country, where she changed his name by legal process to the Spanish name Pablo González Yagüe.
 They resided in Bilbao and in Catalonia.

 He graduated with a degree in Slavic philology and a master in strategic studies and international security.
 As a journalist he has worked with such publications as La Sexta, Público and Gara.